LittleFlyingSheep/SynthAC/readme.md

 # SynthAC Demo

-This is the demo corresponding to the work of the paper "Synth-AC: Enhancing Audio Captioning with Synthetic Supervision".
+This is the demo corresponding to the paper "Synth-AC: Enhancing Audio Captioning with Synthetic Supervision".

 ## Demo of image captions and audio captions